-WRAPPED\KEY\CERT\PROGRAM
+WRAPPED KEY CERT PROGRAM

-This command is handled by the following API function: handleCertProgram ()
+This command is issued from the PC after successful challenge and response process between the PC and MCU.
+It is handled by the following API function: handleCertProgram().

 This function handles programming the device certificate received from the host application into the secure region of the internal code flash.